Best Games 2026: 20 Games You Need to Play Right Now

 Platforms: PC, PS5, Xbox, Switch | Price: $60

 The biggest Civilization overhaul ever.
 Ages system replaces the single continuous game — each age has unique mechanics, units, and crises.
-The transition between ages forces adaptation.
+The transition between ages forces adaptation in ways that kept me on my toes.
 Multiplayer is improved with simultaneous turns and better netcode.
-“One more turn” is still a problem.
+“One more turn” is still a problem — I’ve lost entire weekends to this game.

 18. Frostpunk 2